 Travel time from Prague Hotel to the castle Rožmberk nad Vltavou 2hr is 45min.

 Minibus Prague – Rožmberk.
 Quickest way how to travel between Prague and Rožmberk.
 Book online.

 Tip: When going to Rožmberk Castle, you can stop in Cesky Krumlov.

 Rožmberk nad Vltavou is almost like a mini Český Krumlov.
 It has a smaller castle built on the rock cliffs that overlook the river and the small town.
 This is the starting place for a day’s canoe trip down the Vltava River to Český Krumlov.

-For more information regarding Rožmberk Castle visit official website.
+For more information regarding Rožmberk Castle, visit the official website.

-Rozmberk is large fish pond in South Bohemian Region of the Czech Republic, next to the town Třeboň.
-Its area is 4.89 square kilometres, and maximum depth is 12.3 m, making it the largest pond of Central Europe.
+Rozmberk is a large fish pond in the South Bohemian Region of the Czech Republic, next to the town Třeboň.
+Its area is 4.89 square kilometres, and its maximum depth is 12.3 m, making it the largest pond of Central Europe.

-The pond was designed and built under guidance of Jakub Krčín, working for Bohemian aristocratic family House of Rožmberk and it is named after that family.
+The pond was designed and built under the guidance of Jakub Krčín, working for the Bohemian aristocratic family House of Rožmberk, and it is named after that family.
 The work was finished in 1590.
-At this time many fish ponds were established throughout South Bohemia.
+At this time, many fish ponds were established throughout South Bohemia.